mcornick/clilol/docs/index.md

 ### From source

-The usual: `go install git.sr.ht/~mcornick/clilol@latest`
+The usual: `go install github.com/mcornick/clilol@latest`

-While I do not build or test for platforms other than the ones listed above, clilol _should_ still build and run on any platform supported by Go, and if you find that it does not, feel free to file a [ticket](https://todo.sr.ht/~mcornick/clilol), and I'll take a look.
+While I do not build or test for platforms other than the ones listed above, clilol _should_ still build and run on any platform supported by Go, and if you find that it does not, feel free to file an issue, and I'll take a look.

 ### SBOM and SLSA